The Bankrate promise

 - Person determined to be a parent by the state.

-Foster parents, grandparents, legal guardians and widowed stepparents are not considered legal parents for the purposes of the FAFSA.
+Foster parents, grandparents, legal guardians and widowed stepparents are not considered legal parents for the FAFSA.

 How to fill out the FAFSA if your parent is deceased

 If one parent has died, there’s no way to use their income when completing the FAFSA.
 When completing your form, you’ll fill out the parental information for only the surviving parent.
 Do not report any financial information for your deceased parent, even if they’ve recently passed away.